nsakaimbo/GiphySearcher/README.md

 <img src="/Documentation/tumbleweed.gif"</img>
 </p>

 No tests yet!
-But I've tried to very deliberately expose dependencies (beyond being a natural side effect of MVVM).
-Also - one of the benefits of using Moya is how it treats testing as a first-class citizen by requiring you to stub your network requests.
-I used Paw, which is a handy little Mac utility that helps you create JSON files for stubbing endpoint responses.
+But coming soon.
+In the mean time, I've tried to deliberately expose my dependencies, and one of the benefits of Moya is how it treats testing as a first-class citizen by requiring network requests to be stubbed.
+I used Paw, which is a handy little Mac utility that helps create JSON files for stubbing endpoint responses.
 [The more I learn about testing](http://nsakaimbo.me/blog/2016/6/28/unit-testing-where-to-start-part-1), the more I believe in TDD.
-But for now, my tests will have to wait - leaving for [Belize](https://www.travelbelize.org) in a couple of hours!
+However, the goal of this project was to focus on MVVM concepts and tools, but I aim to add tests in the near future.